|

 as angushtha-matra (of the size of a thumb), invested in which the deceased person remains hovering near the burning ground

+or crematorium.
 He or she is then in the condition of a simple individual soul invested with a subtle body, and is called

 a PRETA, i.e. a departed spirit or ghost.
 Thus an embodied soul (jiva) who has departed from the physical body at death is